HelniseS/global-recipe/README.md

 #  Global Recipe

-A full-stack Django web app where users can browse, create, edit, and delete recipes.
-Designed for accessibility, responsive UX, and clean data management.
+GlobalRecipe is a full-stack Django web application that allows users to browse, search, and manage recipes from different cuisines around the world.
+The project demonstrates full CRUD functionality, user authentication, media handling, and deployment to a live production environment.

+The application is designed with usability, accessibility, and performance in mind and has been successfully deployed to Heroku.

 ---